graemefox/mimi/README.md

 input2_pal_finder = /path/to/individual_2_pal_finder_output.txt
 ```

 These are the paths to the output files from the Griffiths et al (2016) workflow.
-This must have been performed on your data prior to running mimi as the process depends on
+This must have been performed on your data prior to running MiMi as the process depends on
 these output files for the loci and primer sequences.

 ```